Sustainable and regenerative sourcing

-We have already mapped over 85% of our direct cocoa supply chain, together with our suppliers, to improve traceability and better understand where our cocoa comes from.
-We publish our direct suppliers in our Unilever Tier 1 and Tier 2 Cocoa Suppliers List (PDF 120KB) Opens in new window.
+We have already mapped over 87% of our dedicated farmer group supply chain, together with our suppliers, to improve traceability and better understand where our cocoa comes from.
+We publish our direct suppliers in our Unilever Tier 1 and Tier 2 .

 By 2025, we aim to have reached at least a third of the cocoa farmers in our direct sourcing with tailored impact programmes that have three key aims:

-We’re working towards sourcing all our sugar from sustainable sources.
-We buy beet sugar and cane sugar from a number of countries spanning Asia, the Americas, Europe and Africa, each of which can have very different supply chains and challenges.
+We buy beet sugar and cane sugar from countries spanning Asia, the Americas, Europe and Africa, each of which can have very different supply chains and challenges.
 While we’re proud of the progress we’ve made, in the longer term, our aim is to help create a global supply of sustainable sugar.

 We believe the best way to achieve this is to harmonise the sustainable sourcing codes of the food and drink industries and forge them into a single standard, which can have an impact at scale.
-That’s why we have helped develop the Farm Sustainability Assessment (FSA) through the Sustainable Agriculture Initiative (SAI) Platform Opens in new window, which has been agreed by many businesses in the food and beverage industries and gives farmers a single, simplified sustainability framework to work to assess and improve their farm performance.
+That’s why we have helped develop the Farm Sustainability Assessment (FSA) through the , which has been agreed by many businesses in the food and beverage industries and gives farmers a single, simplified sustainability framework to work to assess and improve their farm performance.